-North Haven, CT has two forestry schools within a 100-mile radius of its city center.
-Yale University, the highest ranked school in this group with a forestry program, has a total student population of 11,593.
-It is the 2nd highest ranked school in the USA and one of the highest in the state .
-To learn more about forestry programs in North Haven, ratemyprofessors.com has reviews of forestry professors at Yale University such as Paul Draghi.
+North Haven, CT has one LPN to BSN school within a 1000-mile radius of its city center.
+South University-Montgomery has a total student population of 661.
+It is the 4177th highest ranked school in the USA and the 36th highest in the state of Alabama (#1 is Auburn University Main Campus).

-Forestry students from North Haven schools who go on to become forest technicians, foresters, urban foresters, area foresters, etc. have a good chance at finding employment.
-For example, there are 31,440 people working as forest and conservation technicians alone in the US, and their average annual salary is $36,370.
-Also, Forestry and conservation science teachers make on average $72,290 per year and there are about 2,380 of them employed in the US today.
+LPN to BSN students from North Haven schools who go on to become nurses, LPNs, RNs, nurse educators, etc. have a good chance at finding employment.
+For example, there are 2,583,770 people working as registered nurses alone in the US, and their average annual salary is $66,530.
+Also, Licensed practical and licensed vocational nurses make on average $40,900 per year and there are about 728,670 of them employed in the US today.
 In fact, in the New Haven area alone, there are 1,740 employed licensed practical and licensed vocational nurses earning an average salary of $49,920.
 Registered nurses in this area earn $74,510/yr and there are 7,600 employed.

 |Name||State||Population||# of Schools||Avg School Rank||Total Programs||Distance from North Haven|

 |East Hartford||CT||51,288||4||22.8181||50||28.4 miles|